Music that reminds us of our passions and hobbies can be a great addition to a personalised playlist.

 How you can get involved

-A personal playlist of meaningful music, like our favourite sports songs, can bring back memories for people living with dementia, and have multiple benefits including reduced anxiety, improved mood and opportunities to connect with friends, loved ones and carers.
+A personalised playlist of meaningful music, like our favourite sports songs, can bring back memories for people living with dementia, and have multiple benefits including reduced anxiety, improved mood and opportunities to connect with friends, loved ones and carers.

 Finding the right music can be as simple as singing a song or starting a conversation about their favourite club.